Revindication of Orthodox churches in the Second Polish Republic: Demolition of the Orthodox churches in Chełm

-Reactions to the actions
+Reactions

 While the Orthodox population made no attempt to actively resist, they more often protested through legal means, using the representatives of the Ukrainian minority in parliament, and through memorials and complaints directly to the government and the Marshal of the Sejm.
 The authors recounted the cases of church demolitions, and complained of acts of aggression on the part of some participants.
 The unambiguous attitude towards the government did not have much effect.
 President Mościcki only contacted Metropolitan Dionizy (Waledyński) at the beginning of April, 1938.

 From June 30 to July 2 there was an extraordinary congress of Orthodox Church clergy in Chełm, and they wrote a memorandum addressed to the Speakers of both parliamentary chambers, the MRRiOP and the president, and then chose a delegation of lay people to hand it to the correct people.
 On July 6, the Metropolitan once again sent a telegram to the Prime Minister and the Speaker Edward Rydz-Śmigły, in which he asked for the destruction to stop.
 Ten days later, as actions to destroy churches continued, the Council of Bishops of the Polish Orthodox Church prepared another memorandum to the state authorities, who had been the recipients of the previous memorandum.
 They expressed deep sorrow about the government actions, solidarity with the people deprived of their Orthodox churches, and stated that they would not have thought that such a cruel and undeserved blow would fall on Christian churches in a Christian country, something which could be compared to what happened in Godless countries.

 A separate pastoral letter, the call was made for a three-day fast on the first days of August, it appealed for people to refrain from revenge and expressing admiration towards those who refused to convert.
 This text was confiscated by the authorities and the clergy who had read it during services were punished.